Catalytic converter: Lean-burn spark-ignition engines

 For lean-burn spark-ignition engines, an oxidation catalyst is used in the same manner as in a diesel engine.
 Emissions from lean burn spark ignition engines are very similar to emissions from a diesel compression ignition engine.

 Installation

 Many vehicles have a close-coupled catalytic converter located near the engine's exhaust manifold.
-The converter heats up quickly, due to its exposure to the very hot exhaust gases, enabling it to reduce undesirable emissions during the engine warm-up period.
+The converter heats up quickly, due to its exposure to the very hot exhaust gases, allowing it to reduce undesirable emissions during the engine warm-up period.
 This is achieved by burning off the excess hydrocarbons which result from the extra-rich mixture required for a cold start.

 When catalytic converters were first introduced, most vehicles used carburetors that provided a relatively rich air-fuel ratio.
 Oxygen (O2) levels in the exhaust stream were therefore generally insufficient for the catalytic reaction to occur efficiently.
 Most designs of the time therefore included secondary air injection, which injected air into the exhaust stream.
 This increased the available oxygen, allowing the catalyst to function as intended.